 Due impartiality lies at the heart of the BBC.
 It is a core value and no area of programming is exempt from it.
-All BBC programmes and services should show open-mindedness, fairness and a respect for truth.
+All BBC programmes and services should be open-minded, fair and show a respect for truth.

 The BBC is committed to providing programmes of great diversity which reflect the full range of audiences' interests, beliefs and perspectives.
-Representing the whole spectrum is a requirement on all programme genres from arts to news & current affairs, from sport to drama, from comedy to documentaries, from entertainment to education and religion.
+Representing the whole spectrum is a requirement on all programme genres from arts to news and current affairs, from sport to drama, from comedy to documentaries, from entertainment to education and religion.
 No significant strand of thought should go unreflected or under represented on the BBC.